ricardogsilva/potto/README.md

 ```

 This project is a pygeoapi-powered web application written with starlette.
 It showcases how to build a starlette web
-application that uses pygeoapi as a library.
+application that uses pygeoapi as a library in an alternative way.

 Currently, pygeoapi tries to offer builtin support for all of starlette, flask and django.
 This results in a complex
 codebase which tries to be a library and a framework at the same time.
 This project exists to explore a different